 E Visa Procedures and Processing Times

 The E visas are usually filed with the U.S. embassy or consulate in the applicant’s country of citizenship or residence.
-The procedure for filing your E visa will vary greatly from country to country because different consulates are involved and each has different procedures and processing times.
-Most documents will be similar across the board, but there are many regional changes and requirements that each consulate has separately.
-For example, in some countries the E-2 visa application can be adjudicated in 2 weeks, while in the U.K. processing times often take over 4 months.
+The procedure for filing your E visa will vary greatly from country to country because different consulates has different procedures and processing times.
+Most documents will be similar across the board, but there are many regional changes and requirements respective to the consulate.
+For example, in some countries the E-2 visa application can be adjudicated in 2 weeks, while in the U.K., processing times often take over 4 months.

-Applicants who are already in the U.S. in another visa status may ask for a change of status here.
-In most cases this is not recommended because the applicant will have to apply again in his or her home country for a visa upon leaving the U.S.
+Applicants who are already in the U.S. on another visa may ask for a change of status in the country.
+In most cases, this is not recommended because the applicant will have to apply again in his or her home country for a visa upon leaving the U.S.

-Dependants such as spouses and children may apply simultaneously or following the primary applicant’s approval.
+Dependents such as spouses and children may apply simultaneously or following the primary applicant’s approval.
 Spouses and minor children (under 21) of E visa holders receive E-1 or E-2 visas.
 Spouses with E visas may apply for work authorization upon arrival in the U.S. and then work independently without a visa sponsor.
-Children can study in the U.S. without separate sponsorship but cannot work.
+Children can study in the U.S. without separate sponsorship but they are not permitted to work.

-Once the company is approved for E visa status, the various consulates will keep that registration for a while.
-Some for 3 years, some for 5, etc. This is like a blanket approval of the company, which allows the company to file for additional employees more easily since the company’s eligibility to file for employees in this visa status has already been officially established.
+Once the company is approved for E visa status, the various consulates will keep that registration for a period of time.
+Some for 3 years, some for 5, etc. This is akin to a blanket approval of the company, which allows the company to file for additional employees more easily as its eligibility in the category has already been established.

 E visas are usually granted for 5 years at a time.
 However, if the U.S. company has been doing business for less than one year, additional information and evidence must be submitted at a later date.
 If approved, E visas for start-ups will be granted for two years.
-If, after the two years the company is doing well, the visa can be renewed for five years.
+If, after two years and the company is thriving, the visa can be renewed for five years.

 E visas may not be renewed indefinitely as it is not intended to be a permanent visa status.
 The applicant must intend to leave the U.S. when his or her stay is over.

-New companies coming to the U.S. often underestimate the time it will take them to set up operations and start accruing revenue.
-Therefore, it is really important to use an immigration attorney with strong business knowledge.
-Call our office today to speak to an experienced business immigration attorney.
-We’ll determine your best strategy to get you positive results and show you how we avoid common issues that can lead to delays and denials.
+New companies coming to the U.S. often underestimate the time it will take to set up operations and start accruing revenue.
+Therefore, it is important to hire an immigration attorney with strong business knowledge.
+Give us a call to start on your case today.
+We’ll determine the best strategy and guide you through common issues that can lead to delays and denials.